xvigo/IPP_proj_2/readme.md

         --input=file    file with input for the interpretation itself One of these parameters has to be present.
         If file parameter missing, standard input is used instead of it

-## !
-Details about this project can be found inside assignment. !